 Benefits of starting exercises early

-Basically, it can’t hurt to start NOW.
-Doing you pelvic floor exercises before surgery has several advantages.
+Basically, it can’t hurt to start doing Kegels now.
+Doing your pelvic floor exercises before surgery has several advantages.

 Best wishes for a strong recovery!